jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 ## If We Build It Will They Come?

 As a multimedia journalist and producer I think carefully about sources and story elements.
 Who or what is credible and provides information or perspective to the story?
 I’m talking about people, documents, photographs, audio, and increasingly video.
-A good source or story element may be inaccessible given my resources and production timeline.
+A good source or story element may be inaccessible given available resources and the production timeline.

-If I have a tool like Popcorn Editor, I could use it to assemble elements for my story drawing from open licensed video resources across the web.
-I might invite others to participate in my production via the web.
-My deployment of Popcorn Editor on a website might itself become a new kind of collaborative storytelling platform.
+With a tool like Popcorn Editor, I could quickly assemble video elements from open licensed video resources across the web.
+I might invite others to participate in a given production via the web.
+A deployment of Popcorn Editor on a website might itself become a new kind of collaborative storytelling platform.

 But let’s say we have access to a vast store of video content licensed for reuse under Creative Commons.
 We have an open source browser-based video editor anyone can use to create stories, news, art, documentaries, and who knows what other forms of media from openly licensed elements.

 **Will people actually use it?**

 I expect Popcorn Editor or some iteration of it will gain critical mass when the timing and formula is right.
 The current version evolved from the failure of [Popcorn.js](http://popcornjs.org/), which came too early in the adoption of HTML5.
 And at this writing the Editor needs further development and better documentation.
+Members of the working group include seriously talented developers from Mozilla and the Wilimedia Foundation, and that work is happening now.

 Coverage of presidential elections has been increasingly dominated by large news organizations with outsized resources and privileged access to sources.
 The news agenda and narrative has largely been defined by a handful of corporate news giants, and public disengagement with political news is a byproduct of this trend.
 What if anyone could make use of raw materials produced by the news giants to broaden the narrative?
 What if we gave more people an outlet?
 What kind of stories would they tell?